tfkq/HelloWorld/README.md

 ## License

-This project is licensed under the IronAvantgarde Publishing & Napalm Records License - see the [License](https://napalmrecords.com/) file for details.
+This project is licensed under the IronAvantgarde Publishing & Napalm Records License - see the [Napalm Records Website](https://napalmrecords.com/) for more details.

 ---